sgoley/SHPPT-Data-Stack/README.md

  * PowerBI (DirectQuery)
  * Terraform

-Architectural Outline - we want to make a strongly modeled bi stack (dbt + pbi) with Salesforce as our primary data source without depending on batch scheduling and minimizing infrastructure management as much as possible via terraform.
+Architectural Outline - we want to make a strongly-modeled bi stack (dbt + pbi) with Salesforce as our primary data source without depending on batch scheduling and minimizing infrastructure management as much as possible via Terraform.

 ![Architecture][image-arch]